david-cortes/ctpfrec/docs/index.rst

-.. ctpf documentation master file, created by sphinx-quickstart on Sun Aug 12 13:58:32 2018.
+.. ctpfrec documentation master file, created by sphinx-quickstart on Mon Jul  3 21:48:40 2023.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.